 Creative Nonfiction: We accept essays, critical reviews of USD events, commentary pieces, interviews, and op-eds.
 You may submit one piece of no more than 20 pages, or up to two shorter pieces.

 Other Writing: If your work doesn’t fall under one of these categories, we welcome you to submit it here.
-Please include a short explanatory note if it be useful in evaluating your work.
+Please include a short explanatory note if it is necessary to evaluate your work.

 Photography: Please submit up to 20 of your best photographs.
 They may have a central theme or be as eclectic as you choose.